Ali-Shokrollahi/python-design-patterns/observer/note.md

 - **Cons**:
   - Can lead to memory leaks if observers are not removed properly.
   - Potentially costly updates if many observers exist or frequent notifications occur.

-Would you like an example to solidify the concept?